My Favourite Corgi

 Corgi puppies are a little bit different when it comes to how much they need to be fed.
 But as you’d expect, a smaller dog means a small diet.

-From 2–4 months, you want to slowly move them from around 1/3 cup to around 1 cup, adding a little more each week.
+From 2–4 months, you want to slowly move them from 1/3 cup of food to around 1 cup of food, adding a little more each week.
 By 10 months, they should be able to eat a similar amount to a full-grown dog.

 You should also ensure that you are feeding them puppy food (i.e. food that is specially designed for puppies) rather than generic dog food.
-The higher protein levels and extra nutrients are better for your corgi puppy’s growth, and will help keep them healthy.
+Higher protein levels and extra nutrients are better for your corgi puppy’s growth and will help keep them healthy.

 It’s hard, isn’t it?
 You want your puppy to stay a baby forever (but somehow have all the training of a grown dog!), and keep all their cute features.